integrations-Polygon/Supernets-Edge-Tutorials/Supernets_v1.0.1_setup.md

     --transactions-allow-list-admin $DEPLOYER_ADDRESS --transactions-allow-list-enabled $DEPLOYER_ADDRESS
 ```

 **Note**: After executing the above command kindly open the `genesis.json` file from your text editor.
 Within the `genesis > alloc` object update the balance of the deployer address to `0x56bc75e2d63100000`.
 This will premine 100 native Supernet tokens to the deployer's address.
+You can fund the remaining validators similarly.

 ## 5. Deploy StakeManager contract to Rootchain
 Next we deploy the StakeManager on the Rootchain